Back to Blink Guides

 • Camera detects motion but no clip is saved

-• Blue LED flashes for motion but no recording in timeline
+• Blue LED flashes for motion but no recording

-• Some cameras record while others do not
+• Some cameras record, others don't

-• Recordings stopped after Blink subscription expired
+• Recordings stopped after the subscription expired

-• Clips appear hours late in the Blink app
+• Clips appear hours late

 Recognize these?
 Here's what usually causes it.